visionappscz/bootstrap-ui/src/less/homepage.md

-<p class="lead">This is the documentation of Bootstrap UI, a Bootstrap 3 extension for building beautiful web apps user
+<p class="lead">This is the documentation of Bootstrap UI, a Bootstrap 3 extension for building beautiful web app user
 interfaces.</p>

 **Technologies used:**